myffs/FNF-BitEnigne/README.md

 * [StefanBETA2008](https://github.com/StefanBETA2008) - Helping
 ## things to know

-this engine is `constantly changing,`but every day you expect a update i'm testing out new shit so the old shit is fucking better
+this engine is `constantly changing,`but NOT every day you expect a update. i'm testing out new vanilla features so the old stuff is being `reworked`

 ![Screenshot_1](https://github.com/LilDrippyMyFnf/Bit-Enigne/blob/main/Screenshot%202022-09-20%205.48.23%20PM.png)